 Reporting to the Communications Director, the Communicator will be part of a team of professionals who help deliver benefit and training programs funded by labor-management Trusts.
-The Communicator is responsible for coordinating with the Communications Director, Trust Director, and other key stakeholders to develop and execute strategic communications plans, from concept to deliverables.
-While this position will be primarily responsible for Carewell SEIU 503 Benefits program communications, the position will also be required to cross-train on communications relating to other programs serviced by RISE Partnership, including Uplift Oregon and Long-Term CareWorks programs.
+The Communicator is responsible for coordinating with the Communications Director, Trust Director, and other key stakeholders to develop and execute strategic communications plans from concept to deliverables.
+While this position will be primarily responsible for Uplift Oregon program communications, the position will also be required to cross-train on communications relating to other programs serviced by RISE Partnership, including Carewell Benefits, Carewell Training, and Long-Term CareWorks programs.

-The primary responsibility for this position is to develop and execute—in coordination with the Trust Program Director, Communications Director, and/or their designee(s)—a comprehensive outreach campaign to educate homecare and personal support workers about new and existing benefits available to them through Carewell SEIU 503.
+The primary responsibility for this position is to develop and execute in coordination with the Uplift Oregon Program Director, Communications Director, and/or their designee(s) a comprehensive outreach campaign to educate homecare and personal support workers about new and existing benefits available to them through Uplift Oregon.
 Specific tasks may include (but are not limited to):

-- Researching and assessing the best mediums with which to reach specific audiences;
+- Research and assess the best mediums to reach specific audiences

-- Developing and maintaining relationships with partner organizations to coordinate messaging;
+- Develop and maintain relationships with partner organizations to coordinate messaging

-- Writing, editing, and designing deliverables for program participants, including printed mailings, emails, social media content, leaflets, newsletter articles, and other participant communications, often on short timelines;
+- Write, edit, and design deliverables for program participants, including printed mailings, emails, social media content, leaflets, newsletter articles, and other participant communications, often on short timelines

-- Photographing participants at events, meetings, training, and conferences;
+- Photograph participants at events, meetings, training, and conferences

-- Working with and protecting sensitive and confidential information;
+- Work with and protect sensitive and confidential information

-- Engaging with and soliciting stories from a wide diversity of homecare and personal support workers, and comfort level in lifting up the voices of people of color, LGBTQ people, immigrants, among other communities.
+- Engage with and solicit stories from a wide diversity of state employees, and be comfortable lifting up the voices of people of color, LGBTQ community, and immigrants, among other communities

 Knowledge, Skills, and Abilities

-- A demonstrated commitment to advancing the voice and conditions of Oregon’s homecare and personal support workers;
+- Demonstrated commitment to advancing the voices and conditions of Oregon’s homecare and personal support state workers

-- Self-motivated with the ability to work well independently and to think on your feet;
+- Self-motivated with ability to work well independently and to think on your feet

-- Ability to use the following office equipment, tools, and software: PC, multiline telephone, copier/printer/scanner, fax, smart phones, computers with Microsoft, Adobe, and online web-based secure applications;
+- Ability to use the following office equipment, tools and machines: PC, copier/printer/scanner, fax, smartphones, computers with Microsoft, Adobe, and online web-based secure applications

-- Three to five years’ experience in a professional role that delivers on the essential functions listed above;
+- 3 to 5 years of experience in a professional role that delivers on the essential functions listed above required

 This position is not responsible for supervising other staff members.